SiigoDev/siigo_sdk_javascript/docs/CreditNoteApi.md

 > CreditNoteViewModel getCreditNote(id)

-Gets a CreditNote by GUID.
+Gets the credit note by GUID.

 ### Example